 Reading The Tea Leaves of TaxationShare this post

-Over the past few weeks, I have watched several webinars, and read countless articles, on what may or may not happen to tax rates and deductions in the near future.
+Over the past few weeks, I have watched several webinars, and read countless articles, on taxation and what may or may not happen to tax rates and deductions in the near future.
 At first, there was great debate about the presidential election.
 Now that Joe Biden will be our president, there has been much speculation on how our federal taxes will change.

 As everyone knows, the federal government has spent several trillion dollars on various stimulus packages aimed at coping with the coronavirus pandemic.
 The federal government made several moves early on to keep the economy energized, in the hope that this pandemic would be short-lived.
 Now that we are into our 8th month, it is obvious to everyone that this pandemic will be here for a while.
 The most recent estimate I have seen for the widespread distribution of a vaccine is April of next year.